maziac/lagmeter/Docs/LagMeasurements.md

 - Ultimarc U360 Stik: 8ms (10ms)
 - FastestJoystick (TeensyLC): 1ms

 Note: the numbers in brackets are the requested polling times.
-The real polling times are a little less.
+The real polling times are a little faster.

 ## SW